XanaduAI/strawberryfields/doc/gbs_intro.rst

 GBS algorithms work by choosing a clever way of encoding problems into a GBS device and generating many samples, which are then be post-processed by classical techniques.
-The applications layer contains a dedicated module for each of the known GBS algorithms.
+The applications layer contains a dedicated module for each of the known GBS algorithms: